 At that moment you also probably thought to yourself: "Yeah right.
 How am I supposed to relax if I am using every muscle in my body to stay afloat and to go forward?"

-Believe it or not, being tense while swimming is probably one of the biggest issues many swimmers face.
-No matter what level swimmer you are, relaxation and trust in your body's buoyancy in water are the foundations of your learning to swim progress and thus make your swimming more enjoyable.
+Believe it or not, being tense while swimming is one of the biggest issues many swimmers face.
+No matter what level swimmer you are, relaxation and trust in your body's buoyancy in water are the foundation of your learning-to-swim progress and make your swimming more enjoyable.

 If even Frankie says "relax", it must be true.